Frequently asked questions about improved cookstoves

 There are different reasons why people buy improved stoves and these vary greatly depending on local circumstances and awareness levels.

-In some regions people buy improved stoves primarily to save money on fuel or when wood fuels are scarce and difficult to obtain.
+In some regions people buy improved stoves primarily to save money and time on fuel or when wood fuels are scarce and difficult to obtain.
 In others, the most decisive factors are to reduce harmful smoke and radiated heat or to improve safety.
 For some people, the advantages of the improved stoves are most important, such as that they cook much quicker, are easy to handle and more convenient, or because they can heat two pots at the same time.
 Finally, some are just convinced by the modern and appealing look or because neighbors possess one, too.